Empowered Uncoupling Mediation

 About Sam Colletti

-Sam is a highly regarded family law mediator.
+Sam is a 20+ year, Board Certified family lawyer, and a highly regarded family law mediator.
 (Though his children usually seem resistant to his attempts to mediate sibling disputes.)
 Sam takes a great deal of pride in his mediation practice and tends to consider it his highest and best use as a lawyer.
 Since the pandemic, Sam’s mediation practice has flourished, and he continues to refine and adapt his methods to best assist clients and lawyers.
-If the mediation calendar continues at this pace, soon Sam will have learned the dark secrets of all the opposing counsels and he will be poised to rule the family law world…